📝 Basic knowledge and formulas · ⏱️ 3 min read

 The formula for cost price calculation

-The basic formula is simple, but you must count all ingredients:
+The basic formula is straightforward, but you must count every ingredient:

 Cost price = Σ (Quantity per portion × Purchase price per unit)

 Where Σ (sigma) means: add everything together.
-For each ingredient you calculate how much you use times the price, and then you add everything up.
+For each ingredient you calculate how much you use times the price, then add it all up.

 Pasta carbonara: